AffectAnalysisGroup/PyAFAR/README.md

 PyAFAR is a Python-based, open-source facial action unit detection library for use with adults and infants.
 For an introduction to PyAFAR and understanding the Facial Affect Coding System (FACS), visit our [website](https://affectanalysisgroup.github.io/PyAFAR/).

-## Requirements

 PyAFAR comes as an executable file for Windows, Linux (Ubuntu), and Mac platforms.
-It can be used as an out-of-the-box software with no additional dependency requirements.
+It can be used as an out-of-the-box software with no additional proprietary dependency requirements.

 PyAFAR GPU capabilities work only on Linux or WSL2.